Frequently Asked Questions

 Q. What LGBT+ rep do your books have?

 A. They all take place in a queernorm world with multiple queer characters.
 Swords & Fire has major bi rep and assorted other LGBT+ supporting characters.
 Rooks & Ruin has a bi main character and major lesbian, ace, and nonbinary characters, among others.
+The Echo Archives has an ace spec bi main character, central sapphic romance, lesbian love interest, and a variety of LGBT+ major and supporting characters (including trans & nonbinary rep).

 Q. How can I get a signed book?